Monument walk at Hughenden

 Coningsby Disraeli, the nephew of Benjamin and heir to Hughenden Manor, erected these tombstones for his beloved dogs as was the fashion in Victorian times.

 Follow the track downhill away from the park for 25 metres until reaching a T junction.
 Turn right away from Middle Lodge down the track to the road.
+Notice the rabbit warren on the bank to your right.

-Follow the path through a metal gate into Tinker's Wood and take the path on the left.
+Follow the path through a metal kissing gate into Tinker's Wood and take the path on the left.

 A coin found in these woods came from the time of King Offa (757-796).
 His wife belonged to the family which descended from Geoffrey De Clyntone on whom Henry I bestowed Hughenden Manor.